Church Planting & Multiplication

 Request more information Apply today

-In order to promote spiritual health, the believer and the Church need to recognize greater opportunities in the midst of current cultural challenges and be equipped to pursue them successfully.
 For the servants of Christ to keep pace by planting new churches in ways that will respond to the complexities of our times, they must be more theologically and culturally informed.
 Church planters need to be spiritual entrepreneurs, yet they also need to be far more: prayerful spiritual leaders, discerning cultural critics, and relevant Biblical preachers and teachers.

 As a Doctor of Ministry student, you attend three two-week intensive residencies (seminars), one each year for three years.
 Following each of the first two residencies, you complete a project related to the residency topic.
 After the third residency, you complete a major thesis-project under the guidance of the directing faculty.